 InfoNgenA Signal from the Noise

-InfoNgen is an enterprise-focused text analytics and sentiment research platform.
-It helps find actionable insights in web articles, social networks, and regulatory documents and assists organizations in making better-informed decisions.
+InfoNgen is an AI-powered platform text analytics and sentiment research platform.
+It helps businesses find actionable insights in web articles, social networks, and regulatory documents and assists in making better-informed decisions.

 How It Works